 Looking back from the height of some decades, that divorce is just one of my many regrets.
 If I could only write to that young, foolish know-it-all, pass on some simple insights.

-HE, of course, wouldn’t be interested in anything that even looked like advice, so it is a good thing I am a storyteller, a literary entertainer of sorts, and even he would enjoy the way these ideas are presented.
+HE, of course, wouldn’t be interested in anything on this blog that even looked like advice, so it is a good thing I am a storyteller, a literary entertainer of sorts, and even he would enjoy the way these ideas are presented.